DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Motivation

 where \( s \) denotes the spatial repetition period.
 This periodicity produces multiple equally plausible matches, thereby increasing the likelihood of incorrect or unstable depth estimations.

-Previous adversarial attacks inject repetitive noise over the entire image to exploit periodic ambiguities \cite{berger2022stereoscopic}.
-Since global noise injection is impractical in real-world scenarios, we instead explore attacks using localized adversarial patches.
-Nevertheless, simply optimizing repetitive patterns within a patch does not yield effective attacks.
-As shown by the black curve in \figref{fig:motivation1}(a), simply repeating the pattern within patches results in predicted depth that remains same to the ground truth, indicating limited adversarial effectiveness.
-This is visually confirmed in \figref{fig:motivation1}(b) (top left), where a naive repeated patch yields a predicted depth of $7.1\,\mathrm{m}$, which is almost identical to the ground truth of $7\,\mathrm{m}$.
-This observation reveals a key limitation of existing studies: naive repetition fails to generate sufficient ambiguity within small patches, motivating the need for more structured pattern designs.
+Previous adversarial attacks \cite{berger2022stereoscopic, wong2021stereopagnosia} inject repetitive optimized noise over the entire image to exploit such periodic ambiguities.
+Since global injection is impractical in real-world scenarios, we instead explore attacks using localized adversarial patches.
+As shown by the black curve in \figref{fig:motivation1}(a), we deploy the repetitive noise from \cite{berger2022stereoscopic} as patch into a real-world scene at different ground-truth depth and plot the corresponding predicted mean depth.
+It can be seen that simply repeating the noise within patches results in predicted depth that remains same to the ground truth, indicating limited adversarial effectiveness.
+This is visually confirmed in \figref{fig:motivation1}(b) (top left), where a naive repeated patch yields a predicted depth of $7.1~m$, which is almost identical to the ground truth of $7~m$.
+This observation reveals a key limitation of existing studies: naive repetition fails to generate sufficient ambiguity within practical patches, which motivates the need for more structured pattern designs.